koreanwglasses/jupyter-react-widget-template/readme.md

 ### 3. (Optional) Rename your package

 To rename your package, simply rename the `src/mypackage` directory and replace `name = "mypackage"` in `pyproject.toml`.
+Also update entry point of the base configuration in `webpack.config.ts`.

 ## Building and Debugging

 Use the following command to build the package to `dist`.